justinnoor/pfhowto/README.md

 ### Creating graphical representations of log data with pfstat (optional)

 Often times we need graphical representations of our packet filter to show clients, colleagues, or maybe the boss.
 The *pfstat utility* is a lightweight tool that is perfect for this.
 It populates a `/var/db/pfstat.db` database with data that is parsed from `/dev/pf`.
 The data can then be collected from the database with a *cron job*, or manually from the command-line.
-We tell *pfstat* what to store in the database through a configuration file named `/usr/local/etc/pfstat.conf`.
-The data is then translated into graphs that are illustrated in either *jpg* or *png* images.
+We tell pfstat what to store in the database through a configuration file named `/usr/local/etc/pfstat.conf`.
+The data is then translated into graphs that are illustrated in either *jpg* or *png* image formats.

 Unfortunately, with a single fresh droplet we might not have much data to work with, but we'll try our best!
-We'll make a simple graph that shows how many packets have been either passed or blocked.
+We'll make a simple graph that shows how many packets have been blocked or passed.

 Install pfstat:
 ```command